react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 #### `<ArraySlot>`

+Render a slot that accepts a list of React component plugs.

 | Prop        | Description                                          |
 | ----------- | ---------------------------------------------------- |
 | `name`      | Unique slot name.                                    |
 | `slotProps` | Optional plain object passed to plugs.               |
 | `plugOrder` | Optional list of plug names to enforce a sort order. |

-Render a slot that accepts a list of React component plugs:

 ```jsx
 <ArraySlot name="coolSlot" />